-Bamboo Stitch is an interesting stitch pattern that uses yarn overs to create wraps or bars over the knit stitches.
-In this video, Jen Lucas explains this stitch patterns and shows you just how easy it is work into your next knitting project.
+Bamboo stitch is an interesting stitch pattern that uses yarn overs to create wraps or bars over the knit stitches.
+In this video, Jen Lucas explains this stitch pattern and shows you just how easy it is to work into your next knitting project.

-This stitch pattern is worked over a multiple of 2 stitches, or an even number of stitches.
-A yarn over is added to the knitting needle but is almost immediately removed by passing it over two knit stitches on the Right Side of the fabric.
+This stitch pattern is worked over a multiple of two stitches (or an even number of stitches).
+A yarn over is added to the knitting needle, but is almost immediately removed by passing it over two knit stitches on the Right Side of the fabric.

 BAMBOO STITCH PATTERN

-Working the stitch pattern over a multiple of 2 stitches, Jen works the following rows on her swatch:
+Working the stitch pattern over a multiple of two stitches, Jen works the following rows on her swatch:

 Row 1 (RS): *Yo, k2, pass yo over k2; rep from * to end.